deima24/Bike-Ride/README.md

 ## Site Goals

 The site is aimed at anyone that has an interesting story to tell about there expericen or an idea.
-Without signing in the user can browse ideas and see other people storyes.
+Without signing in the user can browse posts and see other people storyes.
 They will also be able to log on and share ideas of their own and comment on other people’s posts.
-They will also be able to edit and delete their ideas.
+They will also be able to edit and delete their posts.

 ## Agile Planning